Rdawson96/WhitbyBC/README.md

 ### Content

-I used Chatgpt to generate paragraphs to input into the Save the World page.
+ChatGPT was used to generate paragraphs of content to input into the Save the World page.

 ### Media